ProjectsVanBox/healthy-breast/README.md

 ## Reproducing from the BAM files (with EGA data)

-!NB Unpack the EGA BAM files archive into the created directory ./1_Input (it should display Breast_1 and Breast_2 directories); unpack the githib code to ./2_Code
+*!NB* - unpack the EGA BAM files archive into the created directory ./1_Input (it should display Breast_1 and Breast_2 directories); unpack the githib code to ./2_Code

 *EGA accession ID is TBA*